-Brownin/out Protection (VIN Pin)
+Brown-In / Out Protection (VIN Pin)

-With AC voltage detection, FAN6921AML can perform brownin/out protection (AC voltage UVP).
-Figure 34 shows the key operation waveforms.
-The VIN pin is used to detect AC input voltage level and is connected to AC input by a resistor divider (refer to Figure 1); therefore, the VVIN voltage is proportional to the AC input voltage.
-When the AC voltage drops; and $V{\text{VIN}}$ voltage is lower than 1 V for 100 ms, the UVP protection is activated and the COMP pin voltage is clamped to around 1.6 V. Because PFC gate duty is determined by comparing the sawtooth waveform and COMP pin voltage, lower COMP voltage results in narrow PFC on time, so that the energy converged is limited and the PFC output voltage decreases.
-When INV pin voltage is lower than 1.2 V, FAN6921AML stops all PFC and PWM switching operation immediately until VDD voltage drops to turn-off voltage then rises to turn-on voltage again (UVLO).
+With AC voltage detection, FAN6921AMR can perform brown-in / out protection (AC voltage UVP).
+Figure 34 shows the key operation waveforms of brown-in / out protection.
+Both use the VIN pin to detect AC input voltage level and the VIN pin is connected to AC input by a resistor divider (refer to Figure 1); therefore, the VVIN voltage is proportional to the AC input voltage.
+When the AC voltage drops and VVIN voltage is lower than 1 V for 100 ms, the UVP protection is activated and the COMP pin voltage is clamped around 1.6 V. Because PFC gate duty is determined by comparing the sawtooth waveform and COMP pin voltage, lower COMP voltage results in narrow PFC on-time, so that the energy converged is limited and the PFC output voltage decreases.
+When INV pin is lower than 1.2 V, FAN6921AMR stops all PFC and PWM switching operation immediately until VDD voltage drops to turn-off voltage then rises to turn-on voltage again (UVLO).

-When the brownout protection is activated, all switching operation is turned off, the $V{DD}$ voltage enters hiccup mode up and down continuously.
-Until $V{VIN}$ voltage is higher than 1.2 V (typical) and $V{DD}$ reaches turn-on voltage again, the PWM and PFC gate is sent out.

-The measured waveforms of brownin/out protection are shown in Figure 35.
+When the brownout protection is activated, all switching operation is turned off, and $V{\text{DD}}$ voltage enters "Hiccup" mode going up and down continuously.
+Until $V{\text{VIN}}$ voltage is higher than 1.3 V (typical) and $V{\text{DD}}$ reaches turn-on voltage again, the PWM and PFC gate is sent out.
+The measured waveforms of brown-in / out protection are shown in Figure 35.

-Figure 34.
-Operation Waveforms of Brownin/out Protection
+ure 34.
+Operation Waveforms of Brown-In / Out Protection

 Figure 35.
-Measured Waveform of Brownin / out Protection (Adapter Application)
+Measured Waveform of Brown-In / Out Protection (Adapter Application)